 Robert Louis Shepard, PhD

-Dr. Shepard earned degrees in chemistry starting with a B.S. degree from Saint Augustine’s College (now University) in 1969, and M.S. and Ph.D. degrees from Howard University in 1971 and 1973 respectively.
+Dr. Shepard earned degrees in chemistry - a B.S. degree from Saint Augustine’s College (now University) in 1969, and M.S. and Ph.D. degrees from Howard University in 1971 and 1973 respectively.
 His specialty at the graduate level was Physical Organic Chemistry with a focus on Mass Spectroscopy.
-In addition to within the U.S., he has traveled internationally to engage in research collaborations and present his research work in Scotland, England, France, Germany, Austria, Italy, China, and Africa.
+In addition to the U.S., Shepard has traveled internationally to engage in research collaborations and present his work in Scotland, England, France, Germany, Austria, Italy, China, and Africa.
 He serves on several advisory boards, a member of various societies and organizations, a past Sigma Xi Distinguished Lecturer and has received numerous awards and honors including the 21st Century Trailblazer Award from the City Council of Jackson Mississippi.
 He is a member of Alpha Phi Alpha fraternity.

 A native of Garner, North Carolina, Dr. Shepard now enjoys life moving between Maryland and North Carolina.
 He and his wife Alzonia, a 1971 St. Aug. grad, are the proud parents of three adult children and three grandchildren.
 Shepard is in the early stages of formulating his thoughts for a third book in his "Fulfilling My Destiny" series.